ArunaStorage/aruna/tests/sources/keycloak/fake-tokens.md

-# This is a list of fake-tokens that can be used to test the "keycloak" validation behaviour
+# This is a list of fake-keys and oidc tokens that can be used to test the "auth" validation behaviour

+## OIDC

 ---